 Chicken fajitas are a family favorite, and transforming those flavorful ingredients into cheeseburgers makes an amazing weeknight dinner.
 These burgers have sauteed peppers, onions, and spicy pepperjack cheese on top!

 This recipe and post were created as part of a social shopper amplification for Collective Bias and its advertiser.
 I was compensated, but all thoughts and opinions are my own.

-I love the taste of grilled foods, and I'm a big cheeseburger fan, but living in northeastern Wisconsin means that unless I don a parka and wrap myself in scarves like a mummy, my outdoor grilling time is limited to about 5 months of the year.
+I love to grill outdoors, and I’m a big cheeseburger fan, but living in Wisconsin means that grilling is limited.
+Well, unless I suit up in a parka, and wrap myself in scarves like a mummy.
 Yes, I admit to being a grilling wussie, which is exactly why I love my grill pan!
-I bought this little gem last year, and she's made me a very happy camper.
+I bought this little gem last year, and she’s made me a very happy camper.